mantarayforensics/mantaray-docs/index.rst

 ===============

-If MantaRay crashes, please re-run it in debug mode and send a screenshot of the crash along with any other details you can provide to the MantaRay Forum http://mantarayforensics.com/forums/ or report to our GitHub https://github.com/mantarayforensics/mantaray/issues
+If MantaRay crashes, please re-run it in debug mode and send a screenshot of the crash along with any other details you can report to our GitHub https://github.com/mantarayforensics/mantaray/issues